icerpc/icerpc-csharp/examples/Stream/README.md

 This example application illustrates streaming data from a client to a server.

-For build instructions checks the top-level [README.md](../../README.md).
+For build instructions check the top-level [README.md](../../README.md).

 First start the Server program: